pgerber/sandboxed-tor-browser/README.md

  * Yes, I'm serious about the license.
 It's not ready to be used by the general public, no one should be re-distributing binaries, and no one should be making pre-compiled packages.
- * Unlike `tor-browser-launcher` there is no fancy GUI, and never will be.
  * Questions that could be answered by reading the code will be ignored.
  * Unless you're capable of debugging it, don't use it, and don't contact me about it.